usegalaxy-eu/environmental_impact/staging_area.md

 * sharing good practice
 * measuring progress

+## GPUs

+* reduce GPUs to 1 GHZ, this will slow down 10% floating point calculations but save 16%-24% energy.

 ### ideas from bjoern

 * sharing dual use cases - produced heat could be reused, do we have some nice ideas to share?